What You Should Know About Sexual Abuse in Public Schools

 Getting Help After Child Sexual Abuse

-If your child was the victim of public school sexual abuse, you can seek justice for them through both the criminal and civil court systems.
+If your child was the victim of sexual abuse in public schools, you can seek justice for them through both the criminal and civil court systems.
 Report the violation to local law enforcement to trigger an investigation that could lead to criminal charges.

 In civil court, you can seek financial compensation for physical or psychological injuries your child sustained as a result of abuse.
 While a financial award can’t turn back the clock and prevent your child from this crime, it can help ensure that they have the funds necessary to receive the treatment and support they need.